Peter Smith's Leeds Rhinos match report and player ratings from precious win at Warrington Wolves

 Referee Chris Kendall said try, but was overruled by video official Tom Grant who awarded Warrington a penalty for obstruction, when it looked like a poor defensive read.

-James Bentley and Myler held Paul Vaughan up over the line as Warrington scented a comeback, but - having been under the pump - Leeds countered impressively.
+Crucially, James Bentley and Myler held Paul Vaughan up over the line as Warrington scented a comeback, but - having been under the pump - Leeds again countered impressively.

 Sam Lisone, just back on, slipped a pass to Walters and sent Myler through the posts for a hard-earned try which Martin improved.

-The penalty count was 10-8 in Warfrngton’s favour (4-3 to Leeds in the first half).
+The penalty count was 10-8 in Warrington’s favour (4-3 to Leeds in the first half).

 Warrington Wolves: Thewlis, Russell, Mata’utia, Ratchford, Ashton, Dufty, Drinkwater, Dudson, Clark, Vaughan, Currie, A Holroyd, Philbin.
 Subs Kasiano, Walker, Bullock, Wrench.